Train to Become a Chiropractor

 Nearly all chiropractors work as private health care providers, although some do provide services through the NHS.
 Chiropractors can chose to work for a chiropractic or health clinic as an employee, be in partnership with other chiropractors or health professionals or run their own clinic.

 To be a chiropractor you will need a chiropractic degree.
-The number of chiropractic education providers in the UK is growing, with four universities currently offering courses and two new providers planning to offer a chiropractic degree imminently.
+The number of chiropractic education providers in the UK is growing, with five universities currently offering courses.

 The General Chiropractic Council (GCC), is responsible for regulating and setting the standards in all stages of chiropractic education.
 This ensures that members of the public can be confident that they will receive a safe level of care from our registrants.
 See information about education on the GCC website.